 The building’s history

-Given the interests, wealth, and influence of the Habsburg dynasty, that collection involved an awful lot of paintings, sculptures and the like.
+Given the interests, wealth, and influence of the Habsburg dynasty, they accumulated quite a collection of paintings, sculptures and the like.

-Art of such high calibre deserved a building to match.
-Unfortunately, the suggestions originally proposed by various architects met with little enthusiasm.
+Art of such high calibre deserved a home to match.
+Unfortunately, the suggestions originally proposed by various architects for a museum along the new Ringstrassen met with little enthusiasm.

 (Building of the domes on the Kunsthistorisches and Naturhistorisches museums around 1881; image from the Michael Frankenstein & Comp. photo studio; Wien Museum Inv.-Nr.
 78079/1212/2; excerpt reproduced with permission under the terms of the CC0 licence)

-This wider project was the Kaiserforum or Imperial Forum, intended as an impressive complex of buildings and arches spanning the Ring boulevard.
+This wider project was the Kaiserforum or Imperial Forum, intended as an impressive complex of buildings and arches spanning today’s Ring boulevard.

 Art and natural history museums formed one part, conceived as mirror images of one another and separated by a landscaped square: Maria-Theresien-Platz.